As we dive into these little-known facts about lucid dreaming, let’s start with one about sleep and dreams in general:

 When you attain lucidity during sleep (during a dream) you become aware of the fact that you’re dreaming.
 It becomes explicitly clear to you that you are in a dream state and not the waking state.
 The cobwebs are removed, the fog disappears, and you know — for sure — that you are dreaming.

 “Dream control” is related to lucidity, but it is not the same thing.
 To begin ‘controlling’ the dream, you must first realize you’re dreaming, and then maintain that realization along with a sense of stability in the dream.
 Only then can you try to control what happens in the lucid dream.
-But that is easier said than done!
+But like any worthwhile discipline, it takes practice to master.

 During the course of a lucid dream, it’s easy to lose that sense of awareness and forget that you’re dreaming.
 Sometimes lucid dreamers experience what’s called a false awakening which is when they wake up from a lucid dream only to find they haven’t awoken at all — they’re still in the dream, just in a different scene.
 Ah-ha, but when they realize they are still in the dream, they have regained that lost awareness AKA lucidity, and can start working on dream control once more.